Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Quest and Reward Delay for Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/44923) - Delays the various rewards and quests in Legacy of the Dragonborn to higher display count numbers.

- > :video_game: This significantly increases the requierd display count numbers.
-For example, the "Shattered Legacy" quest will not start until you have 1200 items on display in the museum, compared to the unmodified default of 550 items.
-Because Septimus includes a tremendous amount of new LotD display items, this enhances the pacing and epic feel of the LotD quests.
+ > :video_game: This delay mod significantly increases the required display counts to unlock gated LotD content.
+For example, the LotD "Shattered Legacy" quest will not start until you have 1,200 items on display in the museum, compared to the unmodified gate of 550 items.
+Because Septimus includes **3,365** LotD display items, this delay mod enhances the pacing and epic feel of the LotD quests.
+You will still only need to collect 40% of the available displays to unlock all the LotD content.

 ## User Interface and Camera